makersall/toolkit/pages/50-support/10-community-support.md

 Staff in corporations and other large organizations don't have the same needs as people in the community.
 But there are many areas where they may overlap.
 As communities are developing a rich ecosystem for their members, it may be worth exploring if there are ways to jointly address their needs.
 For example:

 __More Accessible Trainings for All__.
 Trainings in a new technology are often intimidating for all but the most technically skilled staff.
 Because the tech is so new, the people who know it best are better at understanding the tech than they are at understanding how to teach beginners.
-But since community-oriented groups have to develop their emerging tech trainings so there accessible for everyday people, there's a good chance corporate staff who aren't skilled techies would also benefit from these trainings.
+But since community-oriented groups have to develop their emerging tech trainings so they're accessible for everyday people, there's a good chance corporate staff who aren't skilled techies would also benefit from these trainings.
 If corporations and other large local institutions invested in funding or providing staff to help develop these trainings, both the community and the world of work would benefit.
-There may even be ways to design trainings to facilitate this approach -- e.g., building trainings that are like playlists, so it's easy to mix & match parts to fit a particular audience.
+There may even be ways to design trainings to facilitate this approach -- e.g., building trainings that are like playlists, so it's easy to mix and match parts to fit a particular audience.

-__More Friendly & Inviting Support Groups__.
-Many corporate and other organizational staff don't take advantage of tech meetups and other existing support groups they find them too intimidating.
+__More Friendly and Inviting Support Groups__.
+Many corporate and other organizational staff don't take advantage of tech meetups and other existing support groups because they find them intimidating.
 If a community is trying to create a more inviting support ecosystem, large organizations might find that their staff might also benefit from some facets of it.

 By exploring these possible overlaps between corporations and communities, we can also get more bang for the buck:

 - __Foster Informal Connections That Can Lead to Jobs, Opportunities to Create Wealth__.
-The ecosystem support could spawn informal connections between people in the community and people working in corporations & nonprofits.
+The ecosystem support could spawn informal connections between people in the community and people working in corporations and nonprofits.
 These kinds of informal personal connections are a great way of finding good jobs -- especially given that many jobs are never advertised.
 Similarly, these informal personal connections will be an invaluable resource for fledgling community co-ops and small businesses.
 - __Leverage More Resources__.
 For corporations and other large organizations, embracing a community-oriented ecosystem support is a twofer.
 They get to give back to the community, and their organization directly benefits from the resource they have helped to create.
 - __Provide a Bridge for Thinking through Learning-Work Connection__.
 The other function this connection could serve is to provide a space that will encourage thinking through the connection between learning, support, and work.
 That's the subject of the next chapter.